 Go to Enter Transactions > Banking Tab > 'Add Bank Account'

 You can then select the currency this bank account uses as follows:

 All transactions processed through this bank account will now be in Euros.
 The bank balance on the Banking tab will also show in Euros, as seen here:

 However, when running reports the bank account will show under your base/reporting currency based on the conversion rates automatically calculated (as below):

 Receiving/paying money in other currencies

-If you receive payment from a customer into a bank account with the same currency, Pandle will calculate the currency difference automatically.
+If you receive a payment from a customer into a bank account with the same currency, Pandle will calculate the currency difference automatically.
 This will be the difference between the worth of the invoice in your base currency compared with the worth of the customer receipt on the date you receive the money.
-This difference will be shown in a category called 'Currency Difference'
+This difference will be shown in a category called 'Currency Difference'.

-If you are receiving money from your customer into a bank account which has a different currency (for example, if they pay you in Yen into a sterling bank account) Pandle will try to calculate the difference based on the rate on that date.
+If you are receiving money from your customer into a bank account which has a different currency (for example, if they pay you in Yen into a sterling bank account) Pandle will calculate the difference based on the rate on that date.
 However, this will likely be incorrect due to the bank using their own rates and charges for conversion.

 In this instance, it is always best to let Pandle know the amount actually received in your bank in its currency.
 To do this, when processing the customer receipt, simply select the calc icon (shown by the arrow below) and enter the actual amount.
 Pandle will then apply the relevant conversion rate to ensure the currency difference is correct.